ta-david-yu/DYEngine/README.md

 DYEngine is divided into several sub-projects:
 * **DYEngine**: The core of the game engine.
 It includes everything you need to make a code-only game.
 * **DYEntity** (WIP): The main object model of DYEngine is ECS-based and DYEntity provides that.
 For now it's essentially a wrapper around entt.
 * **DYEditor** (WIP): It provides an editor UI on top of DYEngine & DYEntity to edit your worlds & entities.
-It comes with a code generation tool for generating runtime type information of user-defined components & systems.
+It comes with a code generation tool for generating type information of user-defined components & systems for editor type registry.

-Both DYEntity & DYEditor are under implementation on branch: [feature/dyentity-dyeditor-implementation](https://github.com/ta-david-yu/DYEngine/tree/feature/dyentity-dyeditor-implementation)

 ## Environment Setup
 ### Most of the following tools come with CLion as bundles